-Solar water heating uses the sun's energy to provide hot water for your home.
+Solar thermal is a term that covers a wide range of technologies that use the sun's heat to heat the air or water in buildings.
+The Environmental Protection Agency (EPA) provides information about several types of solar thermal systems.
+One of the most common solar thermal technologies is solar water heating, which uses the sun's energy to provide hot water for your home or business.
 System components for cold climates typically include a solar collector, a heat exchanger, and an insulated storage tank.
 The sun is used to warm a heat transfer fluid (such as a propylene glycol), which passes through the heat exchanger to transfer the sun's heat to your domestic hot water.
 Types of solar collectors include evacuated tube collectors (pictured here) and flat-plate collectors.
 For more information about solar water heating technologies, see the US Department of Energy's solar water heating information.

 How much will a system cost?